284: No Such Thing As Salty Yeti Bones

 On one occasion, 40 were driven into the forehead and the bridge of the nose by one stroke of a porcupine's tail.

-They added, the penetration of porcupine quills into the human body is never a pleasant sensation.
+It added, the penetration of porcupine quills into the human body is never a pleasant sensation.

+This last science speak.
 Just in case you were thinking of trying it out.

 They have really interesting sex organs, don't they?
 Porcupines.

-The males have interesting sex organs, so they keep their testes inside inside them.
+The males have interesting sex organs, so they keep their testes inside them.

-And then they just plop them down into the scrotal sac once they're going to mate, and then they suck them back up again when they're not mating.
+And then they just plop them down into the scrotal sac once they're going to mate, and they suck them back up again when they're not mating.

-But then they've got, as you say, their penis is spined, but also it's usually pointing backwards, so it's in sort of a sheath that points backwards towards them.
+But then they've got, as you say, their penis is spined, but also it's usually pointing backwards.
+So it's in sort of a sheath that points backwards towards them.

 So when they mate with the female, it flips out like a penknife.
 Oh, wow.